OCD and Anxiety

 Full disclosure of claims and/or income from personal injury and/or accident related claims.

-Once it has been submitted, a Patient Financial Services representative will review the application.
+Once the application has been submitted, a Patient Financial Services representative will review the application.
 A patient’s application will be deemed complete after Rogers receives the financial assistance application with all information and the required documentation.
 Rogers reserves the right to request additional documentation before finalizing a request for assistance.
 You can find Rogers’ complete financial assistance policy here